avianbc/blog/content/posts/2012-08-09-sprite-editor-faq-user-guide.md

       Is there any other shortcuts for setting parameter values?
     </div>

-      * Right click a Parameter andÂ go to &#8220;Set Current Value To&#8221;.
+      * Right click a Parameter andÂ go to “Set Current Value To”.
 Here you are given a few options:
           1. X or Y value.
 Useful for cropX,Y.
           2. Image color code.
 Useful for capturing the background color of a sprite sheet for transparency.
           3. Use Current Image Filename.
-Useful for easily setting URI parameter to currently displayed image&#8217;s filename.
+Useful for easily setting URI parameter to currently displayed image’s filename.
   * <div>
-      What does &#8220;Add Next Chain&#8221; do?
+      What does “Add Next Chain” do?
     </div>

       * <div>